skupperproject/refdog/input/concepts/link-access.md

 <section>

-An external access point for receiving links
+A _link access_ is an external access point for receiving links.

 </section>